Benee: 2022–2024: Lychee and "Green Honda"

 On 4 February 2022, Benee announced the release of her EP Lychee and released the second single "Beach Boy", which she originally teased on her official Discord server on the 25th January 2022.
 On 25 March 2022, she featured on Triple J's segment Like a Version, where she covered American singer Ariana Grande's song "God Is a Woman", alongside a performance of her song "Never Ending".
+She would also release many collabortaive tracks in 2022, including with Deaton Chris Anthony, "Good Buy My Old Life", as well as Easy Life with "OTT", "I'm So Happy" with Jeremy Zucker and a remix of "Lots Of Nothing" with Spacey Jane.